DanielaIvanova/sophia-contracts/SmartShop/README.md

 3. The Buyer should deposit the needed amount, by calling `deposit_to_seller_contract(price, address)`, which takes 2 arguments : `seller_contract_address` and `price_of_the_item`.
 The price is set by  the seller.

-4. The seller now should send an item, which will be redirected to transport courier.
+4. The seller now should send the item, which will be redirected to transport courier.
 The function is `send_item()`.
 It checks if buyer had deposited the price of the item to the seller's contract.

 5. Transport courier should deploy the TransportContract passing current `timestamp` and `location` as arguments.

 6. Buyer can track the status of the item:

-`check_courier_status(transport_contract_address : address)` - returns current delivery status
+- `check_courier_status(transport_contract_address : address)` - returns current delivery status
-`check_courier_location(transport_contract_address : address)` - returns current location status
+- `check_courier_location(transport_contract_address : address)` - returns current location status
-`check_courier_timestamp(transport_contract_address : address)` - returns last updated timestamp
+- `check_courier_timestamp(transport_contract_address : address)` - returns last updated timestamp

-7. Once the item is delivered, the courier should call `delivered_item(timestamp : int, city : string)` functions, with current `timestamp`, and `location`.
+7. Once the item is delivered, the courier should call `delivered_item(timestamp : int, city : string)` function, with current `timestamp` and `location`.

 8. To finalize the order, buyer should call `received_item(buyer_contract_address)` function, with BuyerContract address.